 As for consumers, the best option is to order your goods as soon as possible in order to ensure that goods reach you before Christmas.
 It is likely that this is already being done, since people doing their Christmas shopping earlier this year would account for some of the increase we have seen in sales in October.

-Clearly, October has been a strong month for the retail and e-commerce sector.
+Clearly, the UK retail sale figures for October have show October to have been a strong month for the retail and e-commerce sector.
 Whilst many are predicting that this trend will begin to stagger in November, the significance of the current lockdown and Christmas shopping cannot be overlooked – don’t be surprised to see the growth continue.
 Click here to see the figures from October in full.

 Here at J & P Accountants, we understand that the prospect of trying to comply with all those tax regulations and logistic calculations can be daunting in the festive period.
 But that’s where we come in.